7 Old Halloween Traditions That Might Give You The Chills10th Oct 2019

 During Samhuinn, crosses were made from the twigs of the rowan tree and tied with red cord to ward off evil spirits.

 In Celtic mythology the rowan tree is also seen as the Tree of Life and symbolises courage, wisdom and protection.
 Not only this, but the red berries of the rowan tree were symbolic too, as red is believed to be a protective colour and one that is linked to creation and life.
 Also at the bottom of the berry you can find the shape of a pentagram, an ancient protective symbol.

 It wouldn’t be Halloween without carved pumpkins.
 Traditionally turnips were used as they were more easily accessible.
 Grotesque faces were carved into turnips, with a candle lit inside, designed to scare away any unwanted visitors… However, turnips are very difficult to carve and so the move was made to the much softer pumpkin!

 Many also believed that during Samhuinn time moved differently making it possible to predict or take a look into the future.

 Apple peel was used by unmarried women to try and predict their future husband.
 The peel would be thrown over their shoulder and fall into the shape of the initial of the man they would someday marry.

 Hazelnuts were used in the same fashion as the apple peels above.
 Hazelnuts would each be given the name of a potential suitor and then thrown into the fire.
 Whichever hazelnut popped out of the fire first would be the man she would marry.

 Would you like to know more about old Halloween traditions?
-Book on to one of our Halloween tours and delve into the ancient rituals of Samhuinn with our expert storytellers.
+Contact our friendly team for more information on our Halloween tours, and delve into the ancient rituals of Samhuinn with our expert storytellers.